Lujain23/A3_Question1/README.md

 - In the code, ensure the password and user string have the correct password and user.

 # How to run the application:
-- The button where it says "code", click on drop-down and select _Download ZIP_
+- In github, the button where it says "code", click on drop-down and select _Download ZIP_
 - Unzip the file in the directory you would like.
 - Open IntelliJ
 - Open a new project, and select "/A3_Question1-main/COMP3005_A3".